anglyan/aldFoam/README.md

 This gives you a basic installer to simulate the reactive transport of a single ALD or ALE precursor.

+# Publication

+A description of aldFoam can be found in the manuscript:

+A. Yanguas-Gil, J. A. Libera, and J. W. Elam, Reactor scale simulations of ALD and ALE: ideal and non-ideal self-limited processes in a cylindrical and a 300 mm wafer cross-flow reactor, [arXiv:2106.07132](https://arxiv.org/abs/2106.07132)

+The manuscript is currently under review.

 # Authors

 aldFoam was developed at Argonne National Laboratory.
 The following